Winkler vine: History

 The Mission grape cultivar was originally brought to South America from Spain by Catholic missionaries and was introduced into California in the 18th century.
 Historically Mission was the most widely planted cultivar in California, up to the 1850s.

 The Winkler Vine was trained on a 60x60ft steel arbour, covering 1/12 of an acre and was capable of producing over a tonne of fruit.
 The Winkler vine was damaged by a tractor 'early in its life' and carried a large canker; eventually the vine became infected with the wood rot, Eutypa, causing its death in spring 2008.

 Big vine viticulture

 The vine was the classic example of big vine culture, where vines are trained and pruned to allow the plant to express its natural vigour; rather than forcing a vine into a restricted trellis system by heavy pruning.
 Eventually a 'big-vine' will reach its maximum size and yield compensation will result in 'balanced' cropping.
-Big vine production of grapes is not economically feasible (due to the time taken to establish the plant); however it demonstrates the natural ability of a vine produce in sustainable manner (yield vs. fruit ripeness vs. carbohydrate storage).
+Big vine production of grapes is not economically feasible due to the time taken to establish the plant.
+It does, however, demonstrate the natural ability of a vine to produce fruit in a sustainable manner (yield vs. fruit ripeness vs. carbohydrate storage).